DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - The Missing Vistana.md

 * Arabelle greets the players warmly, thanks them for their efforts to find her, and shares her regret for the wounds they have sustained along the way.
 * Van Richten is surprised to learn that Arabelle was expecting them, and Arabelle admits that she had a premonition that someone would follow in their tracks and that she left multiple clues—the Tarokka card, the bracelet, the handkerchief, and the ring—to guide the players in their path.
-* Arabelle thanks Van Richten for his efforts to keep him safe, but gently reminds him that they both knew that their plan could not last forever—and that, with the players present, a long-term solution is more likely within reach.
+* Arabelle thanks Van Richten for his efforts to keep her safe, but gently reminds him that they both knew that their plan could not last forever—and that, with the players present, a long-term solution is more likely within reach.

 During this conversation, Van Richten can also reveal the following information if he hasn't already: